-Inscription: Signed (on rear side of neck: MODIGLIANI
+Inscription: Signed (on rear side of neck, incised): MODIGLIANI

 Paris.
 Grand Palais des Champs-Élysées.
 "Salon d'Automne," October 1–November 8, 1912, nos.
 1211–1217 (one of "Têtes, ensemble décoratif").